silver-pot/first-repository/README.md

 ## Editing the file

-It is a amrkdown fiel in this repository.
+It is a markdown file in this repository.